Alicia Ebbitt McGill

 International Heritage Studies, Public History, Anthropology of Education, Public Archaeology, Latin America and the Caribbean

-I am currently working on my first book: Ruins and Recitations: Education, Colonization, and Public Memory in Belize.
-The research that provides the basis for this book is an interdisciplinary analysis of cultural heritage practices (e.g. cultural education, archaeological site management, tourism) in the Central American and Caribbean nation of Belize, from the late 19th century to today.
-Drawing from ethnographic and historical approaches, this project provides emic and etic perspectives on heritage processes within two primarily African-descendant (Belizean Kriol) communities in north-central Belize (Crooked Tree and Biscayne), and situates heritage values in an entangled web of local, national, and global factors, thus revealing how heritage practices are culturally and historically constructed.
+The research that provides the basis for this book is an interdisciplinary analysis of cultural heritage practices (e.g. formal education and archaeology) in the Central American and Caribbean nation of Belize, from the late 19th century to today.
+Drawing from ethnographic and historical approaches, this project provides emic and etic perspectives on heritage processes within two primarily African-descendant (Belizean Kriol) communities in north-central Belize (Crooked Tree Village and Biscayne Village), and situates heritage values in an entangled web of local, national, and global factors, thus revealing how heritage practices are culturally and historically constructed.